Shreya-12-cyber/Chatgenie/README.md

 ChatGenie is an AI chatbot interface powered by Streamlit.
 It allows users to interact with a chatbot in a browser-based UI.

+## 🚀 Features

+- 💬 Interactive chat interface
+- 🕒 Timestamped messages
+- 📜 Chat history within session
+- 🔐 Uses `.env` to securely load API key
+- 🌐 Runs locally in the browser via Streamlit

 ## 🌐 How it works

-- The app uses the Streamlit framework to create a frontend interface.
+- Built using the Streamlit framework to create a frontend interface.
 - It sends your chat queries to a language model API (GROQ) using the API key stored in the `.env` file.
 - Responses are displayed in real-time in the browser.